 Through the work of these leaders, we have already seen significant impact in schools that require the most urgent support and improvement.
-The potential and impact of this work has been seen and celebrated through the four OFSTED inspections that each identified great strength in Safeguarding across the Trust, an area already under the stewardship of our Strategic Leader for Inclusion.
+The potential and impact of this work has been seen and celebrated through the recent OFSTED inspections that identified great strength in Safeguarding across the Trust, the significant impact of our work to improve SEND provision and improvements in Early Years.